pesi-inc/csharp-architecture-exercise/README.md

 - Our transactional email processor can have high latency, which can lead to seconds long waits when sending emails
 - If we don't have visibility into performance and error rates, we won't be able to respond to application issues in a timely manner

 Your task is to create a design document for this system which satisfies stakeholder requirements, demonstrates the given desired qualities, and seeks to mitigate the technical risks our team has identified.

-Deliverables:
+## Deliverables

 - A diagram with your proposed architecture (for a rough idea of scope, a single page diagram with ~8-10 boxes)
 - A narrative describing your architectural choices as they relate to requirements, qualities, and technical risks (for a rough idea of length, ~2-3 paragraphs)